aliyousefiaan/myt-devops-assignment/README.md

 - Deployment

 ## Terraform (/terraform)
 This directory includes Terraform files for deploying infrastructure on AWS.
-The various AWS services such as VPC, Route53, S3, EKS, IAM, ACM, ASM and etc. are utilized for the infrastructure.
+The various AWS services such as VPC, Route53, S3, EKS, IAM, ACM, ASM, etc. are utilized for the infrastructure.

 As AWS and infrastructure were not the primary requirements of the project, I kept them minimal and simple while still trying to adopt best practices to ensure a secure and scalable setup.